zerospiel/docs/docs/quickstarts/quickstart-2-aws.md

 Next, we need to create an `AWSClusterStaticIdentity` object that uses the secret.

-To do this, create a YAML file named `aws-cluster-identity` as follows:
+To do this, create a YAML file named `aws-cluster-identity.yaml` as follows:

 ```yaml
 apiVersion: infrastructure.cluster.x-k8s.io/v1beta2